We welcome you to join one of our many community groups.

 Social justice programs

 Share The Plate: Once per month, we share the Sunday collection with organizations working for social and environmental justice.
+CLICK HERE for full details on Share the Plate.

 Secret Santa Program: This Faith in Action collection provides holiday gifts to more than 70 children in Metrowest each year.